Arowynn/100-days-of-code/log.md

 **Today's Progress**: Lectures 38-40, CSS Intro

 **Thoughts** I already have a good understanding of CSS so this was just practice.
-I'm working on my resume and portfolio pieces for a potential job opportunity as a Junior Web Developer.
+I'm working on my resume and portfolio pieces.
 I'm really excited.

 **Link(s) to work**:  N/A